 Contact Our Chicago Hospital Negligence Attorney Today

 We understand the stress and trauma you are facing if a hospital’s mistake has hurt you or a loved one.
-That’s why we fight for patients who have been victimized by hospital negligence.
+That’s why we fight for patients who have been victimized by Chicago hospital negligence.
 You can count on the dedicated and experienced medical malpractice lawyers of Hale & Monico to walk with you each step of the way.
 Give our firm a call today to discuss your case.